Uninett/Argus-frontend/README.md

 Afterwards, use

-    npm start
+    npm run localdev

 to start the app in development mode.
-This will open your browser at http://localhost:3000 or similar.
+This will open your browser at http://localhost:8080.

 Congrats, you now have the Argus frontend up and running!